A Perfect Weekend Road Trip Getaway — Right Outside Washington, DC

 There are multiple shopping districts within this affluent county including Bethesda Row, Downtown Silver Spring, Clarksburg Premium Outlets and Pike & Rose.
 Recharge at restaurants like the Silver Diner in Rockville or delight in a farm-to-table dinner at Founding Farmers.
 A unique neighborhood spot located in downtown Silver Spring, Not Your Average Joe’s features a menu of made-from-scratch comfort classics at a good old-fashioned value.
 Once the clock strikes 5 p.m., hangout at Stella Barra in North Bethesda and order from their extensive happy hour menu.

 Put yourself in the middle of the action and stay at the new Canopy by Hilton at Pike & Rose.
-The Hyatt Regency in Bethesda and Cambria Hotel & Suites in Rockville Town Square both offer easy access to the Metro Red Line.
+The Hyatt Regency in Bethesda and Cambria Hotel & Suites in Rockville Town Center both offer easy access to the Metro Red Line.
 Located in the stylish Chevy Chase neighborhood, the Courtyard by Marriott is a stone’s throw away from Washington, DC.

 Get tickets to see a show at the three-screen AFI Silver Theatre and Cultural Center or the historic Music Center at Strathmore, home to the National Philharmonic and Baltimore Symphony Orchestra.
 Glenstone Museum — a hidden gem in Potomac — is a modern and contemporary art museum that seamlessly integrates art, architecture and landscape in a serene and contemplative environment.